-Our mission has taken on new meaning with the coronavirus and the role that computers have taken on in allowing people to stay connected to those around them during this difficult and unprecedented time.
+Our mission has taken on new meaning with the coronavirus pandemic.
+Computers have taken on a new role allowing people to stay connected to those around them during this difficult and unprecedented time.
 During the pandemic, computers provide many with a connection to friends and family, a way to work from home or attend classes, and can be a critical way to access basic necessities and healthcare benefits that are not available to those who cannot understand or use computers.
 Making computers easier so that all people are able to use them, at least for essential tasks, is at the heart of our mission.

 Morphic is the result of the following grants to the University of Maryland Trace Center:

 - Grant # H421A150006 from the Rehabilitation Services Administration of the U.S.Dept. of Education

 - Grant # 90RE5027 from the National Institute on Disability, Independent Living and Rehabilitation Research, Administration on Community Living, U.S. Dept. of Health & Human Services

 But Morphic draws from many earlier research projects at the IDRC at OCAD University in Toronto, at the Trace Center at University of Wisconsin-Madison, and multitude of European partners that were funded by:

 - The U.S. Dept of Education, National Institute on Disability and Rehabilitation Research, grants H133E080022 & H133E130028